 Like any good tablet computer, the Surface Go 3 is of course also equipped with ambient light sensor, accelerometer, gyro, and a magnetometer.

-With the orginal Surface Pen we get tilt support and 4096 levels of pressure sensitivity, but a lot of people opt for popular digitizers with lower sensitivity instead.
+With the original Surface Pen we get tilt support and 4096 levels of pressure sensitivity, but a lot of people opt for popular digitizers with lower sensitivity instead.

 The weight of the tablet is 544 grams, with a thickness of 8.3mm, featuring a multi-adjustable kickstand.